issamsaid/hiCL/README.md

-This target will build another static library `libhiCL_fortran.a` from the Fortran source files present in the [fortran_interface](https://github.com/issamsaid/hiCL/tree/master/fortran_interface) subdirectory.<br/>
+This target will build another static library `libhiCL_fortran.a` from the Fortran source files present in the [fortran_interface](https://github.com/issamsaid/hiCL/tree/master/fortran_interface) subdirectory.
-In order to install the build on the `lib` subdirectory you can run:
+In order to install the libraries on the `lib` subdirectory you can run:
 ```
 pushd build
 make install